By Dr. Fetter

 For the first week or so, your nose will feel stuffy because the passages will be swollen.

 For 7-10 days you’ll experience bruising, swelling and discomfort.
 Whether this discomfort registers as pain is completely dependent on the individual, as we all feel pain differently.

 Fortunately, aspirin and anti-inflammatories will help relieve the pressure and discomfort.

-You’ll attend a series of post-op visits and the Dr. Fetter will prescribe an at-home regimen to keep your passages clear and hydrated.
+You’ll attend a series of post-op visits and Dr. Fetter will prescribe an at-home regimen to keep your passages clear and hydrated.

-For about 1 month after surgery, you should avoid any activities that will raise your heart rate over 100.
+For about one month after surgery, you should avoid any activities that will raise your heart rate over 100.
 You may choose to invest in a wearable heart rate tracker to help you identify what activities raise your heart rate.
 These devices are now sold commercially and are very affordable.